sukesan7/meridian/README.md

 ### Key Engineering Principles
 * **Semantic Determinism:** Identical inputs (Data, Config, Seed) guarantee identical PnL and trade artifacts.
 This property is enforced via regression tests in the CI/CD pipeline.
-* **Causal Integrity (No Look-Ahead):** Signal generation logic enforces strict `n-bar` delays on pivoting indicators (e.g., Swing Highs).
-Future bars are inaccessible during the decision phase, eliminating the most common source of backtest overfitting.
+* **Causal Integrity & Latency Simulation:** The engine adheres to strict causality in both signal generation and execution.
+It enforces `n-bar` delays on indicators and simulates execution latency by filling orders at the Next Bar Open, eliminating the "optimistic fill" bias common in close-on-close backtesters.
 * **Session-Aware Execution:** Native handling of exchange timezones (`America/New_York`) and RTH (09:30–16:00 ET) boundaries prevents signal leakage across trading sessions.
 * **Regime-Adaptive Friction:** Slippage models are time-variant, applying higher friction during high-volatility windows (e.g., the "Hot Window" during the 09:30 Opening Range).